PDKetchum/module-4-javascript-quiz/README.md

 ## Overview

-To help coding students study I created a timed scored quiz to help them gauge their knowledge on JavaScript.
+To help coding students study, I created a timed quiz to help them gauge their knowledge on JavaScript.

 The quiz includes the elements below: